4 reasons why geek elitism needs to die [2019 UPDATE]

 But that’s okay, right?
 We geeks have a right to feel exactly the way we do.
 After all, we’ve had to deal with a lifetime of oppression and harsh judgment ourselves, right?
 Who’s to say that it’s not high time that we returned the favor?
 Besides, we don’t give a crap about these people’s night clubbing activities or wild outdoor adventure stories – how dare they step into OUR turf, am I right?
-They should stop pretending to be excited about Civil War or Batman v Superman or Deadpool, and just stick to watching Keeping Up with the Kardashians like we think they do (which says a lot about how we perceive their IQ).
+They should stop raving about comic books and Star Wars films, and just stick to watching Keeping Up with the Kardashians like we think they do (which says a lot about how we perceive their IQ).
 Right?

 The next time you feel like giving a newbie crap for, well, being a newbie, take a moment to consider the fact that they’ve actually started on their journey towards gaining a deeper understanding of your precious fandom.
 Which is good, because…

 2. A growing fanbase is A. Good.
 Thing.